webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 ## Creating Custom Behaviors

-The custom behavior file can be in one of the following supported formats, JSON flow format or Javascript/Typescript.
+A custom behavior file can be in one of the following supported formats:
+- JSON User Flow
+- JavaScript / Typescript (compiled to JavaScript)

 ### JSON Flow Behaviors

 Browsertrix Crawler 1.6 and up supports replaying the JSON User Flow format generated by [DevTools Recorder](https://developer.chrome.com/docs/devtools/recorder), which is built-in to Chrome devtools.

 This format can be generated by using the DevTools Recorder to create a series of steps, which are serialized to JSON.

 The format represents a series of steps that should happen on a particular page.

-The recorded is capable of picking the right selectors interactively and supports events such as `click`, `change`, `waitForElement` and more.
+The recorder is capable of picking the right selectors interactively and supports events such as `click`, `change`, `waitForElement` and more.
 See the [feature reference](https://developer.chrome.com/docs/devtools/recorder/reference) for a more complete list.

 #### User Flow Extensions

-Browsertrix extends the functionality compared to DevTools Recorder in the following way:
+Browsertrix extends the functionality compared to DevTools Recorder in the following ways:

 - Browsertrix Crawler will attempt to continue even if initial step fails, for up to 3 failures.